Introduction to IoT: Applications of IoT

-In today's world, traffic congestion is a widespread issue affecting nearly every country and city, particularly as more than half of the world's population now resides in urban areas \cite{sethi2017internet}.
-To tackle this issue, many cities have adopted IoT solutions to establish smart transportation systems aimed at managing traffic congestion.These initiatives include smart traffic lights and smart parking systems, which collectively enhance transportation capacity and improve safety and speed for travelers.
+\textit{Smart Transport and Trafﬁc Congestion}\\ In today's world, traffic congestion is a widespread issue affecting nearly every country and city, particularly as more than half of the world's population now resides in urban areas \cite{sethi2017internet}.
+To tackle this issue, many cities have adopted IoT solutions to establish smart transportation systems aimed at managing traffic congestion.
+These initiatives include \textit{smart traffic lights} \cite{sethi2017internet} and \textit{smart parking system} \cite{kotb2017smart, mimbela2007summary}, which collectively enhance transportation capacity and improve safety and speed for travelers.
+The primary advantages of smart transportation systems are reducing traffic congestion, ensuring hassle-free travel, and facilitating easy parking.
+Moreover, these systems enable quicker responses in case of accidents and contribute to accident reduction by effectively managing traffic flow \cite{sethi2017internet}.
+These objectives are achieved through the use of a variety of sensor technologies, including accelerometers for measuring speed, RFIDs for vehicle identification, GPS sensors for location tracking, gyroscopes for direction detection, and cameras for recording traffic patterns and vehicle movements.
+Some real-world uses of these sensors can be seen in \textit{applications for managing and monitoring traffic} \cite{sethi2017internet, hsieh2006automatic}, \textit{applications to ensure safety} \cite{hu2014mood}, and {\textit{application for detecting accidents}.